openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 PS, your fork and branch will still be sitting on your own personal GitHub account.
 After you get a notification that your PR has been merged, you can delete your branch if you are done with it (Step 8's notification area will provide a link to delete the branch once it has been closed or merged).
 For future edits, if you follow this procedure the edits will always start with an updated version of the AndroidAPSdocs repositories.
 If you choose to use another method to start a PR request (e.g., editing starting from your forked repo's master branch as the starting point), you will need to ensure your repo is up-to-date by performing a "compare" first and merging in any updates that have happened since you last updated your fork.
 Since people tend to forget to update their repos, we recommend using the PR process outlined above until you get familiar with performing "compares".

-## Code orthography
+## Code synatx

 At the moment there are two languages used for wiki pages:
 * Markdown (.md) - the markup language originally used for wiki pages
 * reStructuredText (.rst) - the new markup language

 We will change all wiki pages from Markdown to reStructuredText bit by bit.
-In the meantime it is important that you use the correct code when formatting text or linking.
+In the meantime it is important that you use the correct synatx when formatting text or linking.
 If you are not sure just have a look at format / link codes on existing pages.

 |  |.md files|.rst files|
 |-|-|-|